 Yosemite weather can be cold, especially at the higher elevations, and winter is California's rainy season, which means snow in the mountains.
 Find the average weather in Yosemite and check snow reports, river water levels, road conditions and more at the National Park Service website.
 The Yosemite Valley is at 4,000 feet elevation and even if it snows, it seldom stays very long.
 At higher elevations, more snow accumulates and it can stay all winter long.

 If you're a strong cross-country skier, you can take an overnight, guided cross-country ski trip to Glacier Point.
 You can also go snow tubing or take a guided snowshoe hike.
-Yosemite Conservancy offers some fun winter programs that may include a full moon snowshoe hike or winter photography - and Y*Explore offers snowshoe hikes.
+Yosemite Conservancy offers some fun winter programs that may include a full moon snowshoe hike or winter photography.

 If you plan to drive to Yosemite in winter, take CA Hwy 140 through Mariposa.
 It's the lowest-elevation route, least likely to be affected by snow and ice.
 Check highway conditions outside the park at the Caltrans website or call 800-427-7623.
 For current conditions inside Yosemite, check online or call 209-372-0200.